A New Restaurant Surprises in Frisco — A First Taste of Copper & Steel Table | PaperCity Magazine

 Order food from Copper & Steel up to the rooftop pool.
 (Courtesy of Hyatt Regency)

-Back in May, we announced that the booming suburb of Frisco would be getting a brand new hotel next to Stonebriar Centre.
+Back in May, PaperCity revealed that the booming suburb of Frisco would be getting a brand new hotel next to Stonebriar Centre.
 The luxury Hyatt Regency officially opened in June, so we thought we’d take a field trip up north to check it out.

 As soon as you enter the lobby, you’re greeted by a spacious entryway with a check-in desk on the right and the hotel’s debut restaurant Copper & Steel Table on the left.
 (Full disclosure: we were invited to taste some of the new Texas-inspired menu items.)
 We took a seat at one of the tables next to the open kitchen concept, where you could see chef Joseph Hale cooking and plating dishes.